Bakhta, Turukhansky District, Krasnoyarsk Krai

 Bakhta (Бахта) is a rural locality (a village) in Turukhansky District, Krasnoyarsk Krai, Russia.
 It is part of Turukhansky Municipal District.

 The village is located in the right bank of the Yenisei, by its confluence with the Bakhta River.
 There is a pier for boats reaching the village.
 Bakhta houses the Museum of Taiga Traditions.
 Mirnoye hamlet is located approximately 20 km to the south of Bakhta, also on the same bank of the Yenisei.

 The 2010 movie Happy People: A Year in the Taiga by Werner Herzog focuses on the life of the people in the village of Bakhta.

 Protected area

-The Central Siberia Nature Reserve, a protected area of the East Siberian taiga ecoregion, is located in the limits of Bakhta.
+The Central Siberia Nature Reserve, a protected area of the East Siberian taiga ecoregion, is located in Bakhta.